rdkcentral/aamp/test/l2test/TST_1003_CDAI/ReadMe.md

 This python3 L2 test verifies CDAI Multi Pipeline functionality, with config useSinglePipeline not set.
 In particular it was introduced to verify the following feature:

-<RDK-1176> Optimization/Cosmetic fix for Sky VOD CDAI Transitions
+<RDK-1176> Optimization/Cosmetic fix for VOD CDAI Transitions

 ## Pre-requisites to L2 tests: